Rural Homelessness Estimation Project

 - Helps to secure funding to enhance resources available for community members to prevent and reduce homelessness

 - Informs programs, projects and policies from local, provincial and federal government

 - Increases awareness of rural homelessness in our area and across the province

 - Beaverlodge FCSS

 - HIV North Society

 - Odyssey House Women’s Shelter

 - Wellington Resource Centre

-This project was made possible through a $5,000 grant from the Alberta Rural Development Network (ARDN).
+This project was made possible through a $5,000 grant from ARDN.
 The organization developed a guide to estimating homelessness in rural areas, which requires a different approach than estimations in urban areas.
-They are also supporting similar estimation projects across the province to help develop an understanding and increase awareness of the issue of rural homelessness.
+They also support similar estimation projects across the province to help develop an understanding and increase awareness of the issue of rural homelessness.

 Do you have questions about the Rural Homelessness Estimation Project?
 Contact County FCSS at 780-532-9727 for more information.